carlgira/java-11-notes/java-io/README.md

     - ATOMIC_MOVE (only move)
 - Exceptions copy, move, delete.
 - AtomicMoveNotSupportedException: Atomic file operation ends in a initial state or final state but not possible in a intermediate corrupt state.
 This exceptions is throw if the system does no suport atomic move.
-- DirectoryNotEmptyException: Can occurs with delete(), move(), copy().
+- DirectoryNotEmptyException: Can occur with delete(), move(), copy().
-- FileAlreadyExistsException: Can occurs with move(), copy() is possible to avoid only when the REPLACE_EXISTING option is not passed
+- FileAlreadyExistsException: Can occur with move(), copy() is possible to avoid only when the REPLACE_EXISTING option is not passed
 - The readPassword() returns a char array for security reasons.
 If the data was stored as a String, it would enter the shared JVM string pool, potentially allowing a malicious user to access it, especially if there is a memory dump.
 By using a char array, the data can be immediately cleared after it is written and removed from memory.
 - InputStream
 - reset, reset to the start to the stream or the last mark.
 - mark, there are some kind of streams that supports create a mark.
-A mark can help when reading a stream, or reseting the stream.
+A mark can help when reading a stream, or resetting the stream.